kubernetes/website/docs/tasks/access-kubernetes-api/setup-extension-api-server.md

 If you use an existing 3rd party solution, such as [apiserver-builder](https://github.com/Kubernetes-incubator/apiserver-builder/blob/master/README.md), it should generate a skeleton and perform all of the following steps.
 Alternatively, you can also look at the [sample-apiserver](https://github.com/kubernetes/sample-apiserver/blob/master/README.md) under Kubernetes for ways the following can be done.

-1. Make sure the APIService API is enabled (check --runtime-config); it is on by default, so it should be on unless it’s been deliberately turned off in your cluster.
+1. Make sure the APIService API is enabled (check `--runtime-config`).
+It should be on by default, unless it's been deliberately turned off in your cluster.
 1. You may need to make an RBAC rule allowing you to add APIService objects, or get your cluster administrator to make one.
 (Since API extensions affect the entire cluster, it is not recommended to do testing/development/debug of an API extension in a live cluster.)
 1. Create the Kubernetes namespace you want to run your extension api-service in.
 1. Create/get a CA cert to be used to sign the server cert the extension api-server uses for HTTPS.